-Stem cells give rise to many complex tissues such as the skin and hair follicle by controlling cell fate specification.
-Typically, stem cells set up a gradient of polarized components whose job is to organize intracellular signaling factors, allowing daughter cells to adopt specific fates and perform specialized functions.
-The conserved oncogene aPKC is found in virtually all polarized systems and serves as a master regulator of cell polarity and fate specification.
-A newly appreciated aspect of aPKC is the ability to phosphorylate transcription factors to regulate the genetic landscape of the cell.
-An open question is how posttranslational modifications control transcription factor function.
-Our lab has found that aPKC phosphorylates the C2H2 zinc finger domain of GLI1 to promote DNA binding and transcriptional activity, an exceedingly rare event that exerts a positive signal towards transcription factor function.
-Projects in the lab include exploring how phosphorylation generally regulates transcription factor activity, how kinase-transcription factor interactions specify the skin and hair follicle, and how cancers co-opt this developmental process to drive tumor growth, and designing synthetically regulatable transcription factor cassettes to treat disease.
+Post-translational modifications drive the function of transcription factors by serving as scaffolds, binary switches, and regulating transport.
+The master polarity regulator aPKC, which is found in virtually all polarized systems and serves to regulate cell polarity and fate specification, partly serves to regulate transcription factor function.
+Our lab has found that aPKC phosphorylates the C2H2 zinc finger domain of GLI1 to promote DNA binding and transcriptional activity, an exceedingly rare event that serves as a positive signal to promote transcription factor function.
+Projects in the lab include exploring how phosphorylation positively and negatively regulates transcription factor activity, investigating how cancers co-opt this signaling process to drive tumor growth, and designing synthetically regulatable transcription factor cassettes to treat disease.